teltomdyer/triangular-storage-exercise/README.md

 To run the unit and doc tests run `$ mix test` in the project root directory.

 #### End to end testing
-End to end testing is done with a test driver
+End to end testing is done with a shell script test driver.
+The script automatically builds the escript for the project and simulates STDIN.

+To run the test driver run `$ ./test/test_driver.sh` in the project root directory.

 ## Documentation
 Documentation is generated through ExDoc by running `$ mix docs` in the project root directory.